Virtual Real Estate Investor's Toolbox

 Vacant land is a different animal than houses, duplexes, apartment buildings, and the like – because with vacant land, I'm able to see almost every aspect of property anywhere on earth, and I can do the bulk of this investigation from the comfort of home, with online resources that are almost entirely free (which we'll talk about more below).

-With that said, let's dive into the full list of tools I used to buy and sell properties from anywhere…
+Let's dive into the full list of tools I used to buy and sell properties from anywhere…

 Essential Resources for Virtual Investing